ocaml-ppx/ppx_deriving/README.md

 [@@deriving Ord { affix = "" }]
 ```

-It's possible to make _ppx_deriving_ ignore a missing plugin rather than raising an error by passing an `optional = true` option, for example, to enable conditional compilation:
+It's possible to make _ppx_deriving_ ignore a missing plugin rather than raising an error by passing an `optional = true` option (TBD), for example, to enable conditional compilation:

 ``` ocaml
 type addr = string * int